tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 While estimating a universal proportion of cost between the input and output tokens that generalizes well across all possible shapes of input and output is quite complicated, estimating the cost for a specific input and output config is much simpler.
 We can just:

 - Measure the execution wall time.
-- Assume a fixed ratio $\gamma$ between input and output token costs (e.g., $\gamma=0.3$).
-There is no deep reasoning behind choosing this particular value of $\gamma$ we just need to choose some value.
+- Assume a fixed ratio `γ` between input and output token costs (e.g., `γ=0.3`).
+There is no deep reasoning behind choosing this particular value of `γ` we just need to choose some value.
-- Calculate the per-token cost $\beta$ by solving the following equation:
+- Calculate the per-token cost `β` by solving the following equation:

 $$
 \gamma \times \beta \times \text{input tokens} + \beta \times \text{output tokens} = time